Thyroid Ultimate Panel

 Thyroid testing is typically ordered when someone is experiencing symptoms of thyroid dysfunction.
 Irregular test results should be discussed with your doctor to determine the appropriate follow-up.
 For more testing options, please see our thyroid category.

-The turnaround for this package is typically 3-5 business days.
+Turnaround time for this test is typically 4-8 business days.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.

 It is recommended that someone taking Biotin (also known as vitamin B7 or B8, vitamin H, or coenzyme R) stop consumption at least 72 hours prior to the collection of a sample.

 Specimen collection after fluorescein dye angiography should be delayed for at least 3 days.
 For people on hemodialysis, specimen collection should be delayed for 2 weeks.

 T4 Free, Direct Free T4, T4 Free, Free Thyroxine, Thyroxine (T4), Free, Direct